Benyamin (writer): Yellow Lights Of Death (2011)

+Jasmine Days (2014)

 Jasmine Days (Mullappoo Niramulla Pakalukal) tells the story of a young woman Sameera Parvin who moves to a middle eastern city and finds herself in the middle of a revolution.
 It revolves around the Jasmine Revolution that sprang up in December 2010 and was quelled by January 2011.
 The English translation of the novel won the inaugural JCB Prize for Literature, the richest literary award in the country.
-The jury chairperson Vivek Shanbag called the novel "brilliant and intense."
+The jury chairperson Vivek Shanbag called the novel "brilliant and intense".

+Tharakans Grandhavari (2022)

 Tharakans Grandhavari (The Chronicles of Tharakan) is a unique experiment in narrative style as well as in production and publication.
 The plot revolves around the life of Mathu Tharakan and is narrated through 120 incidents.
 The book is published as 120 loose cards and the readers are given the choice to dictate the narrative.
 Each copy of the book is uniquely assembled such that each copy is a distinct permutation of the many possibilities in which the novel could be read.

+Christy (2023)

-In 2023, Benyamin co-wrote the Malayalam film Christy with writer G. R. Indugopan, which marked his debut as a screenwriter.
-He also played a small character in the film.
+Beyond novel writing, In 2023, he made his debut as a screenwriter by co-writing the script of the film Christy with novelist G. R. Indugopan and he also played a small character in the film.
+Also, the screenplay of this film is written by both of them has been published in book form by Manorama Books, which was launched during the audio launch of the film.